LegendaryBodyGuard/2DWinter/README.md

         - then on the left side of the kingom will be the non-beast they be racist to the beast kingdom
         - then on the right sid of the kingdom will be the beast side of the kingdom and they will be racist to be the non-beast side
             - for the beast and non-beast there will be smaller kingdoms/towns

+# Real Life:
+Player's life: He will remember what will happen in the video such as his fighting stance and etc.
+- can custom player and when done customizing wake up in bed
+- the player story will be linear and wont have much adventure and will follow the main story.

 # Family:
 - You can marry Male or Female or a Dragon if your a druid :D
     - make that npc like you alot to the point you get married